robotraconteur/robotraconteur/docs/framework/exceptions.md

 ## Error sub-name

-An optional error sub-name may be included in the exception to further specify the type of exception that occured.
+An optional error sub-name may be included in the exception to further specify the type of exception that occurred.
 The error sub-name is a string that should follow the naming rules of service definition members.

 ## Error parameter